mulecode/tool-set-terraform-mod/README.md

 This repository houses Docker images equipped with tool-set-terraform-mod, designed to be versatile across different pipeline solutions.
-These images adhere to the [3musketeers](https://3musketeers.pages.dev) pattern, ensuring compatibility and promoting a standardized approach to tool usage.
+These images adhere to the [3musketeers](https://3musketeers.pages.dev) pattern, ensuring compatibility and promoting a standardised approach to tool usage.

 ## Why use docker for pipelines?